 Caring for people is not wrong; it’s when we stop caring for ourselves that hurts us.
 We can love with all we have, but we must value ourselves, too, and even more so.

 We can be selfless in our actions, but not self-sacrificing.
 We can give, but we must receive, too.
-We can outpour, but not for the people who simply take and walk away.
+We can pour ourselves out, but not for the people who simply take and walk away.

 You do not have to live on either side of the spectrum—either selfish or selfless—you can exist somewhere in the middle.
-You can give, but still value yourself enough to know when to walk away; you can care, but still keep yourself a priority.
+You can give, but still value yourself enough to know when to walk away; you can care deeply, but still keep yourself a priority.

 Stop thinking your worth is dependent upon how much you give.